HenestrosaDev/audiotext/README.md

 Once you select the file, a green button named `Generate transcription` will show up.
 Click on it to start generating the transcription.

-If there is no error, you will see the audio's transcription in the text box, as shown in the [About the project gif](#about-the-project).
+If there is no error, you will see the audio's transcription in the text box, as shown in the [About the Project's gif](#about-the-project).

 Please bear in mind that this process may take some time to complete, depending on the length of the file and whether it is an audio or video file.